CHDV C281 Adult Supervision and Mentoring in Early Care and Education

 Learning Logs (8 logs at 10 points each for a total of 80 points): These assignments encourage students to reflect on and explore how the course content relates to personal understandings and experiences of being a supervisor of adults in the field of early education.
 These are informal assignments due in every module and should be about 2-4 paragraphs long.

-Required Participation (20 points per module, 8 modules, for a total of 160 points): This is the minimum standard for participation in the discussion assigned in each module.
-To earn 20/30 points in a discussion, there needs to be at least 4 posts recorded on 4 different days throughout the 2-week module: 1 original post that demonstrates an understanding of the learning resources and 3 responses to other students that extend the discussion.
+Required Participation (20 points per module, 8 modules, for a total of 160 points): The weekly discussions require at least 4 posts on 4 different days throughout the 2-week module: 1 original post that demonstrates an understanding of the learning resources and 3 responses to other student that extend the discussion.
 APA is a requirement of your original response to the discussion prompt.
-I will take 1/6 points off if you make mistakes in APA, 1/6 points off if you include the discussions questions instead of writing in paragraph format, and 4/6 points off if you do not make a connection to the learning resources in your original response to the discussion prompt.
-If you complete only the Required Participation, the highest grade you can earn is a B in the course.
+If you complete only the Required Participation, the highest grade you may earn is a B in the course.

-Additional Participation (10 points per module, 8 modules, for a total of 80 points): The Additional Participation adds 8 responses to other students on 2 more days throughout the 2-week module for a total of 12 posts spread over at least 6 days of the module (1 original response to the discussion prompt and 11 responses to other students).
+Additional Participation (10 points per module, 8 modules, for a total of 80 points): The Additional Participation adds 8 responses to other students on 2 more days throughout the 2-week module for a total of 12 posts (1 original response to the discussion prompt and 11 responses to other students) spread over at least 6 days of the 2-week module.
 In order to earn an A grade in the course, you will need to complete the Additional Participation requirements.

 Participation Reflection (3 assignments for a total of 50 points): There are 3 Participation Analysis Papers available throughout the course.
 Participation Analysis Paper - Installation One is where you declare your level of participation (either Required or Additional) and is due by the end of Module 1.
 Participation Analysis Paper - Installation Two is a midterm check in, due in Module 4, where you reflect on your participation so far and make plans for your participation in the rest of the discussions.
 Participation Analysis Paper - Installation Three is due by the end of Module 8 and is a final reflection on your participation in the discussions and how participation influenced your learning throughout the course.